Southern California Application Process

 Applicants are expected to organize documents chronologically (day 1, 2, 3 etc.), by production.
 Many applicants use 3-ring binders, although not necessary, or corrugated file boxes to compile their documents.
 If documentation is not organized, it will not be reviewed.

-The DGACA staff reviews all submitted documentation so it is helpful if the applicant highlights his or her name on each document submitted (front and back).
-Check that photocopies are legible; they should not be too light, and should not be reduced.
+DGACA staff reviews all submitted documentation so it is helpful if the applicant highlights his or her name as well as the call time on each document submitted.
+Check that photocopies are legible; they should not be too light, and should not be cut off.

 To receive credit for days worked, the applicant must prove he or she was compensated.
 In most cases, pay stubs are sufficient evidence of payment.
-When pay stubs are not available, the DGACA will consider copies of cancelled checks, earning summaries, W-2 or 1099 forms, earnings summaries from DGA Pension, Health & Welfare and printouts from the payroll company.
+When pay stubs are not available, the DGACA will consider copies of cancelled checks, earning summaries, W-2 or 1099 forms, earnings summaries from DGA Pension & Health, and printouts from the payroll company.
 Invoices and letters from production companies are not accepted as proof of payment.

 Applications for placement or upgrade on the Southern California Qualification List must be submitted to the DGACA within six months of the last qualifying work assignment.